April 11, 2022

 A full schedule of events is available on the Academy website.

 Highlight of the week in my mind.
-The ace pilots of the F/A-18 Super Hornets will arrive in town between 11 AM and 1 PM Tuesday, May 24.
-At 2 PM, they'll do a rehearsal for the main show which is set for the next day at 2 PM.
+The ace pilots of the F/A-18 Super Hornets will arrive in town between 11 AM and 1 PM Tuesday, May 23.
+Around 2 PM, they'll do a rehearsal for the main show which is set for the next day at 2 PM.

 The jets will also fly over Navy-Marine Corps Memorial Stadium during the graduation ceremony at 10:04 AM.